-MS Access: Create a form where you can search any text field in a table in Access 2003/XP/2000/97
+This MSAccess tutorial explains how to create a form where you can search any text field in a table in Access 2003 (with screenshots).

 Question: In Microsoft Access 2003/XP/2000/97, I'd like to have a button on a form that when clicked will open a popup form.
 On the popup form, the user can select (from a combo box) one of the field names contained on the original form and text to search on.